HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 pixel highlighted in red.
 Around this pixel is shown a 3x3 box.
 Right - example of a 3x3 kernel"}

-Bear in mind that kernels can have many different sizes!
-For example 3x3, 5x5, 9x9...
+While the above image uses a 3x3 kernel, they can have many different sizes!
+Kernels tend to be odd in size: 3x3, 5x5, 9x9, etc. This is to allow the current pixel that you will be replacing to lie perfectly at the centre of the kernel, with equal spacing on all sides.

 To determine the new value of a pixel (like the red pixel above), the kernel is placed over the target image centred on the pixel of interest.
 Then, for each position in the kernel, we multiply the image pixel value with the kernel pixel value.
-For example, multiplying the top left image pixel value with the top left kernel value, then the top middle pixel value with the top middle kernel value and so on...
-The values at each position are then summed together to give the new value of the central pixel.
+For the 3x3 kernel example above, we multiply the image pixel value one above and one to the left of our current pixel with the pixel value in the top left position of the kernel.
+Then we multiply the value for the pixel just above our current pixel with the top middle kernel value and so on...
+The result of the nine multiplications in each of the nine positions of this kernel are then summed together to give the new value of the central pixel.
 To process an entire image, the kernel is moved across the image pixel by pixel calculating the new value at each location.
 Pete Bankhead's bioimage book has a [really nice animation of this process ](https://bioimagebook.github.io/chapters/2-processing/4-filters/filters.html#mean-filters) , which is worth taking a look at.

-For the gaussian filter we looked at above, the values in the kernel are based on a 'Gaussian function'.
+For the gaussian filter we looked at above, the values in the kernel are based on a 'gaussian function'.
 A gaussian function creates a central peak that reduces in height as we move further away from the centre.
 The shape of the peak can be adjusted using different values of 'sigma' (the standard deviation of the function), with larger sigma values resulting in a wider peak: